Meet the team

 Liam walke: founder, head guide, mountain masochist

 Hi, I’m Liam, I'm Canadian.
 I’ve been roaming around the Americas for a decade, involving myself in as many mountain and wilderness shenanigans as I can along the way.
 I’m the most me when I’m running some windy ridge or scrambling up a nameless summit for a sunrise view – basically, exploring the world on my own power is what keeps me going.
-And when I say world, I mean everything.
-Not just the mountains and forests and rivers, but also the people who call those places home.
+And when I say world, I don't just mean the mountains - I mean the forests and rivers, the people who call those places home.
 I mean the ancient histories, the ruins, the intrigue and exploration.
 To me, life isn’t life without the stories.

 While I love all manner of human-powered travel, running represents the most stripped-down, light, and accessible way to get to just about anywhere.
 That’s what drew me to running, and ultimately ultra mountain running.
 Some of the most amazing experiences in my life have come simply roaming the mountains of some foreign country, learning from the people, getting lost, giving back, and then – let’s be honest – treating myself to beautiful lodging and fantastic food.
 I spent 2017 in Peru training and racing, and doing some personal projects.
 A podium at the Marcahuasi Ultra Trail 90k and an FKT on the route to the ruins of Choquequirao were just icing on the amazing cake of alpine running that is the Sacred Valley of the Incas.